ahtn/keyplus/layouts/README.md

 With this implementation, you can reuse the same layout for multiple different boards even if they are wired differently.
-For example, if you wanted to use two boards with the `abc_layout` example, you could define two different devices each using one of the `matrix_map`'s given above for both set `layout: abc_layout`, and then they would both use the `abc_layout` without having to make a separate layout for each board.
+For example, if you wanted to use two boards with the `abc_layout` example, you could define two different devices each using one of the `matrix_map`'s given above and for both set `layout: abc_layout`, and then they would both use the `abc_layout` without having to make a separate layout for each board.